DeadshotLegend/Shivansh-Goel-Fast-Pages/_posts/2022-09-25-grouporganized.md

 Purpose
 The purpose we will use in our app will be able to give an output through a person input, using arrays, lists, if else and other elements of code.

+SCRUM team role

+My team and I decided on the following roles:

+    Prasith: Backend
+    Krishiv: Scrum Master
+    Shivansh: Frontend
+    Dhruva: Backend
+    Advay: Devops

+As Frontend I will make sure that our code is displayed to its best

 <img src="https://deadshotlegend.github.io/Shivansh-Goel-Fast-Pages/images/grouproles.PNG" alt="image1">